cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 Source blocks:
 T1: B1, B2, B3

 Total indices size of all source blocks:
 100G
 ```

-Partition Number = (100G / 64G) => round up to next 2^x = 2
+Partition Number = (100G / 64G = 1.5625) => round up to next 2^x = 2

 Partitioning: There is only one time interval from all source blocks which means it is compacting level 1 blocks.
-Partitioning needs to include all source blocks in each partitions.
+Partitioning needs to include all source blocks in each partition.

 Compaction Plans: